-With immediate effect, the US is applying a tariff ceiling of 15% on imports from Switzerland.
-This applies retroactively from 14 November 2025.
+The US is applying a tariff ceiling of 15% on imports from Switzerland.
+This adjustment has been in effect since December 18th, retroactive to November 14th, 2025.
 In return, Switzerland will reduce import tariffs on certain fish and agricultural products from the USA.
 The basis for this is the joint statement published on 14 November between Switzerland, Liechtenstein and the USA.

 - If you have specific questions regarding US import regulations and tariffs on imports from Switzerland, please refer to the information provided by U.S. Customs and Border Protection.